agiliq/djenofdjango/src/source/chapter3.rst

 you want it to.
 A ``django.template.Template`` object can be rendered using the ``render`` method.

 Normally templates are html files with some extra django content, such as templatetags and variables.
-Note that our templates need to be publicly accessible(infact they shouldn't be) from a webserver.
+Note that our templates need to be publicly accessible(in fact they shouldn't be) from a webserver.
 They are not meant to be displayed directly, django will process them based on the request, context etc and respond with the rendered templates.

-In case you want a template to be directly accesible (e.g. static html files), you could use the ``django.views.generic.simple.direct_to_template`` generic view.
+In case you want a template to be directly accessible (e.g. static html files), you could use the ``django.views.generic.simple.direct_to_template`` generic view.

 Template Loaders: